 As if that's not bad enough, merchants sending wrong, incomplete, or misleading information with the rebuttal letter can actually do more harm than good.
 Even outsourcing the task can be risky if you partner with the wrong service provider; some firms simply send automated details that can damage your reputation with the issuer.

 In the end, what you don’t know can hurt you.

-Professional assistance ensures a higher win-rate without damaging your reputation or increasing risk.
-If you’d like to learn more about the services available at Chargebacks911®, including assistance with representment and rebuttal letter writing, contact us today.
+The right professional assistance ensures a higher win-rate without damaging your reputation or increasing risk.
+If you’d like to learn more about the services available from Chargebacks911--including assistance with representment and rebuttal letter writing--contact us today.
 Our ROI guarantee ensures that you have nothing to lose.